LunaHub/Friends_social_data_analysis_2019/README.md

 * [A text analysis of the.. ](https://lunahub.github.io/Friends_social_data_analysis_2019/text_analysis)

 ## Data
-The data used for this project can be downloaded from the [repository](https://github.com/LunaHub/Friends_social_data_analysis_2019/tree/master/data) or bt scrabbing this [link](https://fangj.github.io/friends/?fbclid=IwAR2vf_96q737D1Q-z45fe8obSGk_iWVhCtdKAaz6hP6PA8B0W4udjwcUxAI).
+The data used for this project can be downloaded from the [repository](https://github.com/LunaHub/Friends_social_data_analysis_2019/tree/master/data) or by scrabbing this [link](https://fangj.github.io/friends/?fbclid=IwAR2vf_96q737D1Q-z45fe8obSGk_iWVhCtdKAaz6hP6PA8B0W4udjwcUxAI).

 Some more about the data..